telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 * *Y* will change every time a new version is released.
 If only *Y* changes, it means some new features or bug fixes have been released, but the component is just an improved version of the current major (*X*) release.
 * *Z* will increment its value as new bug fixes are detected and fixed for each major (*X*) and minor (*Y*) release.

-Between releases, the version number in the `develop` branch will be `X.Y.Z-next` (where `X.Y.Z` is the latest stable release), indicating that it is a development version.
+Between releases, the version number in the `master` branch will be `X.Y.Z-next` (where `X.Y.Z` is the latest stable release), indicating that it is a development version.